mozeal/JS_MenuViewController/README.md

 ## Installation

-UIDevice+HardwareNam is available on [CocoaPods](http://cocoapods.org).
+JS_MenuViewController is available on [CocoaPods](http://cocoapods.org).
 Just add the following to your project Podfile:

 ```ruby
 pod 'JS_MenuViewController', '~> 1.0'